pschaus/book_lepl1402/source/part1.rst

 Why are packages useful?
 ------------------------

 Packages have two advantages.
 First of all, with the :code:`public` keyword, you can control for each class and each method in your package whether it can be used by classes in other packages.
 For example, we have already talked several times about the :code:`java.lang` package that contains useful classes such as :code:`String` or :code:`Integer`.
 Those classes are declared as public, so everybody can use them.
-However, the package also contains a class :code:`CharacterData0E` that is only used internally by the package and that is therefore *not* declared as public.
+However, that package also contains classes like :code:`CharacterData0E` that are only used internally by some classes in :code:`java.lang` and that are therefore *not* declared as public.

 The second advantage of packages is that they provide separate *namespaces*.
 This means that a package X and a package Y can both contain a class named ABC.
 By using the fully classified names (or an import statement), we can exactly tell the compiler whether we want to use class :code:`X.ABC` or class :code:`Y.ABC`.
 This becomes important when you write larger applications and you want to use packages written by other people.
 Thanks to the different packages, you don't have to worry about classes with identical names.